CoEDL/elpis-wiki/2019-Puliima-Workshop.md

 ## Pronunciation

 On the Pronunciation dictionary page we can see how Elpis has used the letter to sound rules to work out how to pronounce the words in our training transcriptions.
 You may need to correct some of them!
+We are working on how to do this.

 ![Lexicon](workshop/70-lexicon.png)

 > The `!SIL` and `<unk>` lines are used to handle silence and unknown words.

  Check words that have been transcribed with consecutive matching characters.
 Do they represent one sound or two?
 If only one, add a line to your `letter-to-sound.txt` file, mapping the consecutive characters to a single symbol and rebuild the lexicon.

  For example, if `wu̱nne̱` is mapped to `wu̱nne̱ w ɨ n n ɛ` in the lexicon, then add `nn n` to `letter-to-sound.txt`, upload it again and rebuild the lexicon.
 The results should be collapsed lexicon entry `wu̱nne̱ w ɨ n ɛ`.

  If your language has digraphs, put these earlier in the l2s, above single characters.
 For example,
 ```
 ng ŋ
 n n